Wixel/Kaizen/README.md

 The framework installs the [Bourbon](http://bourbon.io/) mixin library to extend the power of Sass.
 Bourbon also adds functionality like vendor prefixing, calculations eg. `px` to `REM`, `EM` for faster and easier development.
 It also includes [normalize.css](http://necolas.github.io/normalize.css/) as a reset to keep things consistent across modern browsers (IE8+, ofcourse).

-##Installation
-===

-####Requirements

-- **[Git](https://git-scm.com/)** a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. [here's the installation guide to that](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [here's a guide if you're unfamiliar with git](http://rogerdudler.github.io/git-guide/).
-- **[NPM](https://www.npmjs.com/) (node.js)** [here's how to get node.js running on your machine](https://docs.npmjs.com/getting-started/installing-node) - installing node.js will include npm (node package manager, but remember to keep npm [updated](https://docs.npmjs.com/getting-started/installing-node#updating-npm)).
-- **[Bower](http://bower.io/)** a package manager for the web that's optimised for the front-end [and here's how to install it](http://bower.io/#install-bower).
-You don't really have to be familiar with bower to use the framework but it's a powerful little tool.
-- **[Sass](http://sass-lang.com/)** is a CSS preprocessor and is used for almost everything in the framework code [get it installed](http://sass-lang.com/install).

-####Installing it via the shell script
-1. Create your project repo (if you want to use git).
-2. Download the framework [initializer 'setup.sh' file](https://github.com/Wixel/initializer) file.
-3. Put the file in the root of your project directory.
-4. Run `./setup.sh` in your terminal.
-5. Run: `npm install`
-6. Run: `grunt`

-This will set up all the files and dependancies in the correct structure.
-There's another shell script for your Sass commands called "watch.sh" you can simply run that with `./watch.sh`.
-If it doesn't execute run: `chmod a+x watch.sh` and try again.

 ##Making use of things
 ===